 Published By Janet Gershen-Siegel at November 7th, 2017

-Google Analytics sets goals for you, but you can set your own, too.
-When you log into Google Analytics, navigate over to Admin and then click on Goals.
-Let’s say your goal is to get visitors to stop by your Order a Widget Page.
+So, let us say your goal is to get visitors to stop by your Order a Widget Page.
 Select “New Goal” and then either select a template or custom.
-If you select custom, you’ll be asked some questions so the program will understand just what it is you really want to measure.
-Also, be sure to name the goal intelligently, such as ‘Land on Order a Widget Page, rather than Goal #4.
+If you select custom, you will need to answer some questions.
+This is so the program will understand just what it is you really want to measure.
+Also, be sure to name the goal intelligently.
+This is a clear name such as Land on Order a Widget Page, rather than Goal #4.

 Be patient and give Google Analytics a chance to gather some data.
 A month should do it.